Ares-Developers/Ares-docs/bugfixes/type2/buildableconstructionyards.rst

 Buildable Construction Yards
 ============================

-Construction Yards that were made buildable from the sidebar would cause an Internal Error if the player started construction of one and then cancelled it.
+Construction Yards (:tag:`Factory=BuildingType`) that were made buildable from the sidebar would cause an Internal Error if the player started construction of one and then cancelled it.
 This error no longer occurs.

 .. versionadded:: 0.1